By Zyana Morris

 I admit that I love shopping.
 But don’t be so quick to judge me.
 My shopping habits are not detrimental to the world, unlike the current trend of Fast Fashion, and they’re usually not indulgences to escape from the stress in my life either.
 Shopping doesn’t have to be a guilty pleasure and here’s why.
 Enter: Pre-loved Shopping.

-Pre-loved shopping refers to buying clothes, bags & other accessories that have already been used by someone else and now they are up for sale for a second time.
+Pre-loved shopping refers to buying clothes, bags, jewelry, and other accessories that have already been used by someone else and now they are up for sale for a second time.

 Normally, items included in pre-loved products are often priced very low as compared to buying that product new; i.e. directly off the shelf.

 The premium that we have to pay to have exclusive rights to be the first consumer to use the product is eliminated in pre-loved shopping and the preloved consumer can enjoy the same product for a drastically reduced price.
 It’s definitely a tantalizing offer that many cannot afford to miss out on .

 Whether you are a shopaholic or broke — the main factors that direct most people towards secondhand buying — this way of shopping has far more benefits than simply serving as retail therapy.
 If you are new to the idea, let me introduce the glory and wisdom there is in pre-loved buying.

 1. Pre-loved buying saves you a ton of money!